 Engineering Control and Manufacturing Quality - ISVs should work with a partner whose singular business is in developing, manufacturing, and servicing appliance platform solutions.
 Unlike contract manufacturers or boutique integration centers, partners with a highly proven appliance focus will have best-practice processes that account for the key aspects of solution design, systems integration, application management, global logistics, tech support, and maintenance programs.

 The beauty is in the engineering controls and manufacturing quality that such companies offer.
-Companies like NEI take care of all the regulatory and certification requirements, branding, packaging and international shipping – all backed by high-quality controls.
+Companies like UNICOM Engineering take care of all the regulatory and certification requirements, branding, packaging, and international shipping – all backed by high-quality controls.
 We also have processes supporting our global supply chain, product testing and evaluation, software imaging, and lifecycle management.
-Ultimately, the best integration partner will interact and report to multiple levels of the ISV’s organization, including engineering, operations, product management, and supply managers so the appliance can be optimized, delivered, and maintained for long-life operation.
+Ultimately, the best integration partner will interact and report to multiple levels of the ISV’s organization, including engineering, operations, product management, and supply managers, so the appliance can be optimized, delivered, and maintained for long-life operation.

 Logistics, Tech Support, and Training - The logistics and support services provided by a partner can make or break an ISV’s success in today’s competitive market.
 We’ve seen it time and time again.
 Companies that partner with appliance providers and only focus on manufacturing capabilities often lose sight of the end goal: customer satisfaction and brand loyalty.
 Without a robust forward- and reverse-logistics program or the support organization to service end-users in a timely manner, the appliance model can fail.
 So be sure to choose a partner with best-in-class logistics and support models and deliver with the confidence and support staff to keep customers buying.